-- Post on the Wharton County Office of Emergency Management website dedicated to the hazard mitigation plan - Provide information for a press release that will be issued to the local media - Inform planning partner governing bodies of the progress of actions implemented during the reporting period.
+- Post on the Wharton County Office of Emergency Management website - Provide information for a press release that will be issued to the local media - Inform planning partner governing bodies of the progress of actions implemented during the reporting period will not jeopardize a planning partner's compliance under the DMA, it may jeopardize its opportunity to partner and leverage funding opportunities with the other partners.

 Uses of the progress report will be at the discretion of each planning partner.
 Annual progress reporting is not a requirement specified under 44 CFR.
 However, it may enhance the planning partnership's opportunities for funding.
-While failure to implement this component of the plan maintenance strategy will not jeopardize a planning partner's compliance under the DMA, it may jeopardize its opportunity to partner and leverage funding opportunities with the other partners.
+While failure to implement this component of the plan maintenance strategy